maxjcohen/ozechallenge_benchmark/README.md

 pip install -r requirements
 ```

-### Oze challenge Benchmark
+### Download the dataset
 Register if haven't done so yet and login to the challenge [here](https://challengedata.ens.fr/login/?next=/participants/challenges/28/).
-The credentials used are going to be needed next to download the required challenge data.

-The description of the data can be viewed [here](https://github.com/maxjcohen/ozechallenge_benchmark/blob/master/data_description.md).

-### Dot-env environment variables
+From there, you have two options to download the dataset:
+- log in to the [challenge page](https://challengedata.ens.fr/login/?next=/participants/challenges/28) and download the dataset manually.
+Place the `.csv` files in the root of the repo.
+- download the dataset automaticly using you credentials, see [Download using credentials](#download-using-credentials-optional).

+#### Download using credentials (optional)
 To allow the automatic download of the challenge data, you have to create a file named `.env.test.local` with the credentials used at [challengedata.ens.fr](https://challengedata.ens.fr/)

 It needs to have defined the following environment variables inside: